 Hospice care provides superb quality medical care for dying people, and an End of Life Doula can be the supplemental source of assistance to the patient and their family that makes the emotional transition as smooth and peaceful as possible.
 End of Life Doulas provide non-medical, holistic support and comfort, whether it is massage therapy, playing games, or a compassionate presence and ear, the purpose of an End of Life Doula is to be fully present for the dying person and their family.
 An End of Life Doula has the time that a hospice worker probably would not to consistently show up for a client, providing reliability, security, and a sense of continuation that is stabilizing.
 Since a doula can be around more often than hospice staff, they can be an extra advocate and liaison between the patient and family and the hospice team.
 Oftentimes the family or patient has difficulty expressing their needs, and sometimes aren’t even sure of what they need or what questions to ask.
 A doula can see these types of problems and challenges and can communicate with the hospice team to make sure the patient is getting the very best care.

 An End of Life Doula/Patient Advocate can be brought in before hospice is ever involved.
 Since End of Life Doulas do not provide medical care, they are more available to regularly connect with their patients on an emotional level and learn about their patient’s personality, preferences, and needs.
 End of Life Doulas can be the ones to have insight into a patient’s situation and advocate that the patient be enrolled in hospice care.
+We can also help families research and interview hospice agencies to find the best fit—asking the critical questions many families don’t know to ask.
 Contrary to popular belief, a patient does not need a physician referral to get on hospice – they just need someone knowledgeable about health and the patient’s story and history.
 I have direct experience with this type of situation.
 I have worked with clients and gotten to know them on a deep, personal level, building trust and respect.
-Over the years, I have developed a warm, professional working relationship with a hospice group in San Antonio, TX.
-I am able to advocate for my patients to be evaluated and successfully admitted into this hospice program.
+I am able to advocate for my patients to be evaluated and successfully admitted into a hospice program.
 I believe that the combination of utilizing End of Life Doulas and hospice care sets up patients and their families for the most compassionate, comfortable, and dignified transition.
-Contact me today for a free consultation.
+Whether you need help choosing the right hospice, advocating for better care, or simply want a compassionate guide through the end-of-life journey, I’m here to support you.
+Download my hospice guidebook or Contact Me today for a consultation.